 In the past couple of years, Prosecco has made a big boom in North America.
 It went from a sparkling wine that nobody had ever heard of (unless you were in North Eastern Italy), to a sparkler that is flying off the shelves.
 The reason why is simple, Prosecco offers a young and fresh sparkling wine that is inexpensive, and makes you feel like life is good whilst drinking it!

-Champagne and other Sparkling wines are extremely expensive as they were often aged for years in a dank cellar developing character and complexity.
-Prosecco on the other hand, is bottled and on the shelf on the spring following the harvest.
-Thus, with Prosecco, you get a light and infectious spirit that is a little sweeter than Champagne, but honestly, that just seems to make your life feel a little sweeter as you’re drinking it.
+Champagne and other Sparkling wines are costly as they were often aged for years in a dank cellar developing character and complexity.
+Prosecco, on the other hand, is bottled and on the shelf on the spring following the harvest.
+Thus, with Prosecco, you get a light and infectious spirit that is a little sweeter than Champagne, but honestly, that seems to make your life feel a little sweeter as you’re drinking it.